Ready to take the plunge (or stab, if you will) and get your first tattoo?

 Avoid Copying Others

-Just as screenshotting an artist’s flash and asking another one to replicate it is terrible tattoo conduct – any artist willing to rip off someone else’s design is not one you want to get work from! – stealing any artist’s work, in the tattoo industry or not, is a no-no.
+Just as screenshotting an artist’s flash and asking another one to replicate it is terrible tattoo conduct – any artist willing to rip off someone else’s design is not one you want to get work from! – stealing any artist’s work, in the tattoo industry or not, is a no-no. You can check here how effective is tattoo removal so you may know there is a solution even if you have already had a tattoo you regret.

 If you like an artist’s work, you need to ask for permission to get it tattooed.
 This isn’t a legal requirement (unless they have copyright on their work, then it’s a whole different ball game) but it’s certainly common courtesy.